 5. Nitrous Oxide Is Safe when Prescribed

-While whippits have many dangerous side effects, nitrous oxide is routinely prescribed by medical professionals.
+While whippits can have many dangerous side effects, nitrous oxide is routinely prescribed by medical professionals.
 You may know nitrous oxide as “laughing gas,” but it isn’t just limited to dentistry.
-It’s also used to help women with labor pains and to treat pain at trauma centers.
+It’s also used to help women with labor pains and to treat pain in traumatic injuries and medical emergencies.

 Nitrous oxide is safe in a medical environment because medical professionals ensure that the patient is getting plenty of oxygen.
-This prevents most of the negative, long term effects of nitrous oxide abuse.
+Medical monitoring aids in the prevention of complications and treatment of adverse reactions to the drug.

 4. Whippits Are Addictive

-3. There Are Signs of Whippits Abuse to Watch For
+3. There Are Signs of Whippit Abuse to Watch For

-If you suspect that your loved one is abusing whippits, there are important signs that you can be aware of.
+If you suspect that your loved one is abusing whippits, there are important signs to be aware of.
 First, keep an eye out for cracked whipped cream cans.
-Many people will break open cannisters to get access to the nitrous oxide inside.
+People who abuse whippits will often break open canisters to obtain the nitrous oxide inside.
 Additionally, you might notice a lot of odd-smelling balloons lying around.
-Because they’re such a popular receptacle for nitrous oxide, balloons are common in the homes of people abusing whippits.
+Because they’re such a popular receptacle for nitrous oxide, balloons are commonly found in the homes of people who abuse whippits.

 1. Nitrous Oxide Abuse Is Treatable

-The good news is that there are plenty of drug rehabilitation programs that will help you safely detox and recover from whippits.
-Of these 11 facts about whippits, this is by far the most important thing for you to understand.
-If you or your adult loved one has a problem with nitrous oxide abuse, reach out to our admissions department at 407-449-8410 or reach out online to get immediate help with your nitrous oxide addiction.
+The good news is that there are plenty of drug rehabilitation programs that can provide a safe detox and recovery from whippits.
+Of these 11 facts about whippits, this fact is the most important one to remember.
+If you believe you or a loved one may have a problem with nitrous oxide abuse or addiction, reach out to our admissions department at 407-449-8410 or online to get help today.